Home

 I am optimistic about what we can do together when everyone’s gifts, talents and love are enabled and welcomed.

-All proceeds of the book will support the wonderful work of the Canadian Centre for Caregiving Excellence.
+Courage to Care will be published by the Planned Lifetime Advocacy Network in support of the wonderful work of the Canadian Centre for Caregiving Excellence.

 Disability Without Poverty and the Canada Disability Benefit